-Hagar and her actions do not signify anything for us as Christians but her relationship with Sarah is a type for another more important and ongoing relationship and that is the conflicting relationship between the principle of law and the principle of grace and the results of each.
+Hagar and her actions do not signify anything for us as Christians but her relationship with Sarah is a type for another more important and ongoing relationship and that is the conflicting correlation between the principle of law and the principle of grace, and the results of each.

 Paul refers to this in Galatians:

 21Tell me, you who want to be under law, do you not listen to the law?
 22For it is written that Abraham had two sons, one by the bondwoman and one by the free woman.
 23But the son by the bondwoman was born according to the flesh, and the son by the free woman through the promise.
 24This is allegorically speaking, for these women are two covenants: one proceeding from Mount Sinai bearing children who are to be slaves; she is Hagar.
 25Now this Hagar is Mount Sinai in Arabia and corresponds to the present Jerusalem, for she is in slavery with her children.
 26But the Jerusalem above is free; she is our mother.
 27For it is written,

 Break forth and shout, you who are not in labor;

 For more numerous are the children of the desolate

 Than of the one who has a husband."